Trans-exclusionary radical feminism by country: China

 China's development of a radical feminist movement has emerged in the context of the South Korean radical feminist movement, particularly the 6B4T principles.
 Chinese radical feminism has largely grown as an online phenomenon, in the context of decreasing freedom of speech and increased repression of feminist activism via NGOs.
-Developing into a movement on social media, Chinese radical feminists (CRFs) use platforms like Douban and Weibo to 'spread feminism' and bring gender inequality and violence against women into public consciousness.
+Developing into a movement on social media, Chinese radical feminists use platforms like Douban and Weibo to 'spread feminism' and bring gender inequality and violence against women into public consciousness.
 This movement, first focused on promoting women's rights, eventually evolved in opposition to LGBT activism in China.
 A particular focus on transgender people started around 2020, with trans weightlifter Laurel Hubbard's participation in the 2020 Olympics and global debates over J. K. Rowling's tweets.

 Background

 The idea of 21st century feminism in China has been identified as originating with the 1995 World Conference on Women in Beijing, described by Wang Zheng and Ying Zhang as a "watershed" moment in Chinese feminism.
 Following the conference, a movement of Chinese feminism developed in non-governmental organizations (NGOs), highlighting a rupture from state-led and Marxist theories of feminism and imported Western concepts of 'gender' into Chinese feminism.
 These theoretical shifts in framing coincided with political changes in China allowing foreign involvement, resulting in a number of NGOs promoting feminist and LGBT issues.

 These NGOs operated within the constraints of Chinese politics, using inside connections to advocate for change while depoliticizing public engagement.
 However, since 2013 under Xi Jinping's leadership, the Chinese Communist Party has sparked a revival in rhetoric embracing traditional gender roles, framing feminist and LGBT movements as 'foreign imports'.
 The arrest of the "five feminist sisters" in Beijing in 2015 was the culmination of this campaign, followed by a crackdown on LGBT content, increased repression, and led to a moribund offline feminist movement.